-If you’re in cannabis, odds are you already know it moves pretty FAST.
+If you own a business in the cannabis industry, odds are you know it moves pretty FAST.

 New city and county initiatives are proposed daily while cultivators have to wait months and even years to get a license.

-Because supply and demand is limited from state to state, businesses who touch the plant have just as much struggles as those who don’t.
+Because supply and demand is limited from state to state, businesses who touch the plant struggle just as much as those who don’t.

 In Washington for example, from July 2014 to October 2017 the average price for a gram of flower has declined by 77%, leaving the average around $6 – $9.